jaronimas-codes/wvs_viz_app/README.md

 ## Data Preparation

-The application requires a precomputed dataset file named `precomputed_means.csv`, which should contain mean values of survey responses for different countries and waves.
-This CSV file must be placed in the app directory and should follow the format:

-COUNTRY_ALPHA, S002VS, [question columns]
+The application requires precomputed dataset files which are located in precalculated_data folder.

 ## Usage